-- 13. Preproductive period farm expenses.
+13. Preproductive period farm expenses.
 You may elect to deduct these expenses currently or capitalize them under section 263A.
 See Pub.
-225, Farmer's Tax Guide, and Temporary Regulations section 1.263A-4T for more information. - 14.
-Any information you need to figure recapture of the qualified electric vehicle credit.
+225, Farmer's Tax Guide, and Regulations section 1.263A-4 for more information.

+14. Any information you need to figure recapture of the qualified electric vehicle credit.
 See Pub.
-535 for details, including how to figure the recapture. - 15.
-Any information you need to figure your recapture of the Indian employment credit.
+535 for details, including how to figure the recapture.

+15. Any information you need to figure your recapture of the Indian employment credit.
 Generally, if the corporation terminated a qualified employee less than 1 year after the date of initial employment, any Indian employment credit allowed for a prior tax year by reason of wages paid or incurred to that employee must be recaptured.
-For details, see section 45A(d). - 16.
-Nonqualified withdrawals by the corporation from a capital construction fund (CCF).
+For details, see section 45A(d).

+16. Nonqualified withdrawals by the corporation from a capital construction fund (CCF).
 These withdrawals are taxed separately from your other gross income at the highest marginal ordinary income or capital gain tax rate.
 Attach a statement to your Federal income tax return to show your computation of both the tax and interest for a nonqualified withdrawal.
-Include the tax and interest on Form 1040, line 56.
-To the left of line 56, write the amount of tax and interest and "CCF." - 17.
-Unrecaptured section 1250 gain.
-Generally, report this amount on line 4 of the Unrecaptured Section 1250 Gain Worksheet in the Schedule D (Form 1040) instructions.
-However, for an amount passed through from an estate, trust, real estate investment trust, or regulated investment company, report it on line 11 of that worksheet. - 18.
-Any information you need to figure the interest due or to be refunded under the look-back method of section 167(g)(2) for certain property placed in service after September 13, 1995, and depreciated under the income forecast method.
-Use Form 8866, Interest Computation Under the Look-Back Method for Property Depreciated Under the Income Forecast Method, to report any such interest. - 19.
-Your share of the net section 1231 gain (loss) figured using only 28% rate gains and losses.
-If the amount on line 5 is (a) a loss that is not from a passive activity or (b) a gain, report the 28% rate gain (loss) on Form 4797, line 2, column (h).
-If the amount on line 5 is a loss from a passive activity, you may need to refigure the 28% rate gain (loss) using the Instructions for Form 8582 to determine the amount to enter on Form 4797. - 20.
-Any other information you may need to file with your individual tax return that is not shown elsewhere on Schedule K-1.
+Include the tax and interest on Form 1040, line 57.
+To the left of line 57, write the amount of tax and interest and "CCF."

+17. Unrecaptured section 1250 gain.
+Generally, report this amount on line 5 of the Unrecaptured Section 1250 Gain Worksheet in the Schedule D (Form 1040) instructions.
+However, for an amount passed through from an estate, trust, real estate investment trust, or regulated investment company, report it on line 11 of that worksheet.
+Report on line 10 of that worksheet any gain from the corporation's sale or exchange of a partnership interest that is attributable to unrecaptured section 1250 gain.

+18. Any information you need to figure the interest due or to be refunded under the look-back method of section 167(g)(2) for certain property placed in service after September 13, 1995, and depreciated under the income forecast method.
+Use Form 8866, Interest Computation Under the Look-Back Method for Property Depreciated Under the Income Forecast Method, to report any such interest.

+19. Amortizable basis of reforestation expenditures and the year paid or incurred.
+To figure your allowable amortization, including limits that may apply, see section 194 and Pub.
+535. Follow the Instructions for Form 8582 to report amortization allocable to a passive activity.
+Report amortization from a trade or business activity in which you materially participated on a separate line in Part II, column (i), of Schedule E (Form 1040).

+20. Any information you need to figure the interest due under section 1260(b).
+If the corporation had gain from certain constructive ownership transactions, your tax liability must be increased by the interest charge on any deferral of gain recognition under section 1260(b).
+If you are an individual, report the interest on Form 1040, line 57.
+Write "1260(b)" and the amount of the interest on the dotted line to the left of line 57.
+See section 1260(b) for details, including how to figure the interest.

+21. Any other information you may need to file with your individual tax return that is not shown elsewhere on Schedule K-1.